Thought Leadership Goals

 Personal / Professional Learning Network (PLN)

 My personal learning network has also grown.
 As my passion for running has increased in the past few months, I’ve learned the importance of finding motivation, staying up to date on the latest news, and seeking reviews on gear, races, and trails.
 Following Runners World, Garmin, and even professional athletes such as Shalane Flanagan and Meb Keflezighi, has drastically increased my love for the sport.
 I feel more informed about good habits, training techniques, and even gear.
 Surrounding myself with positive influences in the running community has fueled my love for the sport.
-I have a personal goal to finish my first marathon in January.
-Expanding my personal network via Twitter has really helped me stay on track throughout my training process.

 Role of Base Camp Site and Networked Learning Space (NLS)